vuejs/docs/src/glossary/index.md

 ## virtual DOM {#virtual-dom}

-The term *virtual DOM* is not unique to Vue.
-It is a common approach used by several UI frameworks for managing updates to the UI.
+The term *virtual DOM* (VDOM) is not unique to Vue.
+It is a common approach used by several web frameworks for managing updates to the UI.

 Browsers use a tree of nodes to represent the current state of the page.
 That tree, and the JavaScript APIs used to interact with it, are referred to as the *document object model*, or *DOM*.